 The globalized market we live in imposes similar products with different distribution channels.
 Landing in airports I’m always amazed by the number of advertisements for smartphones that are copycats of the same old iPhone: ZTE, Oppo, Huawei, Samsung, Oneplus, Xiaomi, Gionee, LG, Lenovo, Sony; even Apple is copying itself.
 There’s no design in those products, they are the same exact PCB and software with the same tech specs and the same visual identity: just a different woman in the advertisement.

 In several cases designing a product today is not design anymore, it’s just telling a story.
 A good copywriter is able to write a good fairytale (probably cheaper than developing a new tool).
-If you have a bad fairytale you just sell it to a cheaper price, it doesn’t affect design.
+If you have a bad fairytale you just sell it at a cheaper price, it doesn’t affect the design.

-This also happens despite the fact that there are niches of market asking for other products (elders, kids), but nobody is crying about that because the design process is not central to production anymore.
+This also happens despite the fact that there are niches of the market asking for other products (elders, kids), but nobody is crying about that because the design process is not central to production anymore.
 Again if everybody can design, if everybody can use Rhinoceros or Keyshot, let’s use them and build another product similar to everyone else.

 We can easily see the death of Design in the effort of companies to get rid of fixed costs of royalties and design fees because nowadays products are made more by the distribution channels and the chain management rather than by a good idea.
 Good ideas are considered oddities, the market doesn’t want them.
-Users are not comfortable with the new and they still want a mechanical keyboard on a laptop instead of a screen that can change the behavior according to what you are doing.
-By the way, Steve Jobs would’t have allowed a laptop with a small touch bar on top of a keyboard, he would have killed the keyboard itself.
+Users are not comfortable with the new and they still want a mechanical keyboard on a laptop instead of a screen that can change the behaviour according to what you are doing.
+By the way, Steve Jobs wouldn’t have allowed a laptop with a small touch bar on top of a keyboard, he would have killed the keyboard itself.

-Ideas don’t sell, just a few survivors on Kickstarter or Indiegogo among a mass of failures: it’s called “crowd failing” and it’s a process of copying and copying which nothing has to do with the craftsmanship of taking inspiration from and respond to the world to make something better.
+Ideas don’t sell, just a few survivors on Kickstarter or Indiegogo among a mass of failures: it’s called “crowd failing” and it’s a process of copying and copying which nothing has to do with the craftsmanship of taking inspiration from and responding to the world to make something better.

-Global and unreachable success of Tesla is the proof that if you call a good team (and yes, designers are needed as well) you can really change the world.
+The Global and unreachable success of Tesla is proof that if you call a good team (and yes, designers are needed as well) you can really change the world.
 And you change it so much that you are always riding a wave that your next competitor doesn’t even saw it was coming.

 In a world of cars with huge vehicle lights made useless by LEDs, they revolutionised their design in favor of small ones; also in a market of cars with fancy useless frontal cooling grids they simply designed a plain nose which is going to settle a new design trend in the cars’ faces.
 Bravery and ‘Good Design’ taken to the best expression, Tesla is probably today one of the most game changer on the market, the idea of a fully electrical transportation with zero emissions that never crossed the mind of automotive corporations.